Compulsory education: Criticism

 While compulsory education is mostly seen as important and useful, compulsory schooling is seen by some as obsolete and counterproductive in today's world and has repeatedly been the subject of sharp criticism.
 Critics of compulsory schooling argue that such education violates the freedom of children; is a method of political control; is ineffective at teaching children how to deal with the "real world" outside of school; and may have negative effects on children, leading to higher rates of apathy, bullying, stress, and depression.
+To most people's knowledge curricula are created in a way that will benefit society's productivity rather than fostering children's interests.
+They implement standards of skills that will be essential for the economy and other various factors that contribute towards an efficient society and government.
+Students from low-income families are more likely to drop out of school at a young age than any other socioeconomic group.
+Recent studies discovered that parents and teachers providing these students with understanding and greater independence on decision-making, could potentially help decrease their drop out rates.